szabogtamas/commonNFnodes/README.md

 # commonNFnodes
-A collection of common computational biology tools wrapped in a "Pythonized" NextFlow nodes.
+A collection of common computational biology tools wrapped in a set of "Pythonized" NextFlow nodes.